AiviaCommunity/PythonForAivia/Screenshots/Readme.md

-# Folder for DRVision team
+# Screenshots for Documentation

-...to create nice help pages in Github
+Directory contains images to be used by Readme documents

 ### Nice tips